Purpose

 - the appropriate disposal of waste materials.

-Ākonga will appraise their design through the evaluation of decisions made about different aspects of sustainable practices in the development of the design and in response to stakeholder feedback.
+Ākonga will appraise their design through the evaluation of decisions made about sustainable practices in the development of the purposeful design for a person, whānau, or community.

 Kaiako will support ākonga to make selections of images from their learning to curate a portfolio that will be submitted to NZQA in Term 4.
 A design brief can be provided by kaiako and further developed by ākonga, or generated by ākonga.